open-energy-transition/form-energy-storage/README.md

   - The analysis targets the near-term application of iron-air storage technologies, focusing on the year 2035.
   - The temporal resolution is segmented into 4380 snapshots, equivalent to an average temporal clustering of 2 hourly resolution.
 See [Segmentation Temporal Clustering](https://open-energy-transition.github.io/form-energy-storage/21-segmentation.html) for more details.
 - **Sectoral Scope**:
-  - The model includes only sectors with energy storage technologies, specifically the power, heating, and transport sectors, excluding the industrial sector.
+  - The model includes only sectors with energy storage technologies, specifically the power, heating, and electric transport sectors, while excluding the industrial and fossil transport sector.

 To view all the changes in detail, refer to: